Get Data from Dataset (v2)

 string | null

 OData-style filter expression.
 Comparison operators: eq, ne, lt, le, gt, ge.
-List operator: in.
+List-membership operator: in (...) (the parser does not support not in; use ne for the inverse).
 Logical operators: and, or.
 A single filter expression may use and or or, but not both; mixed logical expressions return 422 with code INVALID_FILTER.
-Operator support varies by field type — ordering operators (lt, le, gt, ge) and in are not accepted on free-text fields, and options-type (enum) fields restrict the available operators to those defined for that field type.
-Unsupported operator/field-type combinations return 422 with code VALIDATION_ERROR.
+Operator support varies by field type. eq / ne work on text, numeric, date, and options-type (single-select enum) fields.
+Ordering operators (lt, le, gt, ge) work on numeric and date fields. in (...) is the natural fit on options-type fields like status, employmentStatus, and jobInformationDepartment, and is also accepted on text, numeric, and date fields when the list has a single value (equivalent to eq).
+Multi-value in on non-options fields returns 422.
+To check a field's type, see the type value returned by Get Fields from Dataset (v1.2).
 String literals are wrapped in single quotes.
 Filter fields do not need to appear in fields.

 string | null